 Working Groups

-To achieve its goals (see IHDEA Charter), a handful of working groups have been setup and listed below.
-The Heliophysics community at large (e.g., scientists and research software engineers) are encouraged to actively participate to any of these working groups.
-This community is also encouraged to propose new working groups to the IHDEA executive commmittee by sending an email to this email address.
+...or propose a new working group!
+The Heliophysics community is also encouraged to propose new working groups to the IHDEA executive commmittee by sending an email to this email address.
 A new working group should be proposed by at least two members of the community with clear objectives to be achieved over the first two years of its existence.
 Progress shall be reported at the annual IHDEA meeting and can be extended in time if needed.
 Approval of its creation will be communicated to the proposers within 2-3 weeks.
 For more information on creating a new working group, we kindly invite you to read the IHDEA Bylaws.

 Coordinate Systems Standardisation

-Lead: Bob Weigel (George Mason University)
+Lead: Bob Weigel (George Mason University), join

 Goal is to describe coordinate systems in unambiguous terms, especially where reference models differ over time [e.g. GSM (IGRF-12 vs IGRF-13)].